New Zealand Army Band: History

 At the time of its establishment, the number of territorial and regional army bands was reduced from a larger network down to seven.
 The newly formed New Zealand Army Band was conceived as a central, full-time ensemble that would represent the entire New Zealand Army at state, ceremonial, and international occasions.
 It quickly became recognised for its precision, versatility, and high musical standards, embodying the spirit and discipline of the modern New Zealand soldier-musician.

 From 1965 to 1988, band members undertook regular overseas service with the Band of the 1st Battalion, Royal New Zealand Infantry Regiment (1 RNZIR).
 Based originally at Terendak Camp, Malaysia, this deployment followed a two-year rotation system, reflecting New Zealand’s continuing military and diplomatic presence in Southeast Asia.
 The soldiers of music not only supported military engagements but also served as cultural ambassadors, performing across Malaysia, Singapore, and other allied nations.
 These biannual postings continued until December 1988, when the regimental band was disestablished and its personnel were returned to the parent New Zealand Army Band.

 In 2012, the New Zealand Army Band was one of only three military bands spared during a government-led restructure and cost-cutting review of the Defence Force’s music services.
 Its survival reaffirmed the ensemble’s cultural significance and its continuing role as New Zealand’s premier military music ambassador.

 Marching displays

 Noted military tattoos has had the band travelling to Edinburgh, Scotland; Basel, Switzerland; Bremen, Germany; Nanchang, China; Wonju, South Korea and many more.
 During its visit to Scotland in 2018 for the Edinburgh Military Tattoo, the band was presented with the Pooley Sword after being voted by the cast as the most popular and highest-contributing ensemble of the show.
-They have since gone on to win the award on two further occasions..
+They have since gone on to win the award on four occasions.
 The band's first performance was a concert in Auckland in 1964.
 The Army Band celebrated its 20th anniversary in 1984 with an American-style Big Band march down Queen Street.

 The drum major of the band uses a tewhatewha, a long-handled Māori club weapon in the shape of an axe, instead of a mace to give direction and keep time.